-d) Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any.
+Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any.

-As needed, best management practices will be used to reduce sedimentation and waste spills into the canal during project construction.
-Runoff, including from stormwater, will be accepted into the canal.
+As needed, best management practices will be used to reduce sedimentation and waste spills into the canal and crossing over the MC 10.4 Siphon during project construction.
+Runoff, including stormwater, will be accepted into the canal.